wesolowskip/k-means-clustering/README.md

 //  (100, 50), (0, 0), (-20, -7), (-10, 9).
 //We want to spit them into 3 clusters.
 //We create arrays for cpu and gpu k-means implementations.
-//Notice different order of items. double cpu_data[8] = {
+//Notice the different order of items. double cpu_data[8] = {
     100, 50,
       0,  0,